Timinator2000/Algorithm_X/07 - multiplicity/01 - multiplicity.md

 Drew Ella
 ```

 Ella wants two lessons!
 How can such a minor change make such an impact on our existing model?
-Using what we learned in each of the previous two Mrs. Knuth puzzles, we would have identified the following three requirements:
+Using what we learned in each of the previous two Mrs. Knuth puzzles, we would identify the following three requirements:

 ```text
 ('student scheduled', 'Drew')